theolivenbaum/resin/README.md

 ## Spaces

-Built from embeddings that are extracted from document fields during the tokenization phase of the write operation, spaces are persisted on disk as bitmaps that are scannable in a streaming fashion putting little pressure on memory while doing so, only what amounts to the size of a single graph node, which is usually very small, enabling the possibility to scan indices that are larger than memory.
+Built from embeddings that are extracted from document fields during the tokenization phase of the write operation, spaces are persisted on disk as bitmaps that are scannable in a streaming fashion, while putting little pressure on memory in doing so, only what amounts to the size of a single graph node, which is usually very small, enabling the possibility to scan indices that are larger than memory.

 Spaces are configured by implementing IModel or IStringModel.